liuzd1997/test-group-website/content/research/Tactile_Sensing_Intelligent_Manipulation/index.md

 weight: 20
 date:
 show_date: false
+summary: We introduced a physics-informed, data-driven approach to continuously detect slip using the optical tactile sensor and demonstrated application in real-time slip detection and prevention in a dynamic robotic manipulation task.
 ---

-We introduced a physics-informed, data-driven approach to continuously detect slip using the optical tactile sensor and demonstrated application in real-time slip detection and prevention in a dynamic robotic manipulation task.

 <!--more-->